What is the travel agency regulation?

 How do you handle this in practice?

 The travel agency policy isn't complicated once you understand it.
-But it requires careful decision-making—starting right from the quote stage.
+But it requires you to make informed decisions—starting right from the moment you prepare the quote.

-Step 1: Take stock of your event.
+Step 1: Map out your event.
 Which components do you purchase from third parties?
 Distinguish between travel services (transportation, accommodation) and other services (entertainment, catering, venue, program).
 Only travel services provided by third parties are subject to the margin scheme.

 Step 2: Calculate the margin for each component.
-Know exactly what you’re purchasing and what you’re billing for the travel component.
-Record this in your records—not as an afterthought, but as a standard procedure for every event that includes travel services.
+Know what you’re purchasing and what you’re billing for the travel component.
+Record this in your records.
+Don’t treat this as an afterthought, but make it a standard routine for every event that includes travel services.

 Step 3: Customize the invoice text.
 Use a standard clause for invoices subject to the travel agency regulations.
 Your accountant or tax advisor can provide you with a standard text that you can reuse.

-Step 4: Proactively communicate with customers.
-Let business customers know what the VAT implications are for their own records.
-They cannot claim a refund on the travel portion of the VAT.
-This doesn’t have to be a problem—but it shouldn’t come as a surprise.
+Step 4: Communicate proactively with customers.
+Explain to business customers what the VAT implications are for their own records.
+They cannot claim a refund on the travel portion of the invoice.
+This doesn’t have to be a problem, but it shouldn’t come as a surprise.

-Live Impact organizes incentives and travel packages that may be subject to travel agency regulations.
+Live Impact organizes incentive trips and travel packages that may be subject to travel agency regulations.
 We work with consultants who are knowledgeable about tax matters and ensure that quotes and invoices are accurate.
 Do you have an event that includes transportation or accommodations as part of the package?
-We’re happy to help you plan, including with tax compliance.
+We’re happy to help you plan it, including the tax implications.

 Read our article on travel expense policies for business events →